I'd been too late.

 "Little kids may fear that face of yours—" He pouted. "-But I'm old enough not to believe the boogie monster exists in human form."

 "Oi."
-He swiped at my head, but I managed to duck easily.
+He swiped in my direction, but being a few inches shorter had its advantages occasionally.
+I ducked easily, not allowing the heavy limb to make contact with my head.
 "Cheeky sod."
 His muscular arm rapped around my neck as he used his knuckles to noogie me.

-"Well, it's nice to see that you two are getting along again," Shikamaru said as he and Sasuke caught up with us.
+"Well, it's nice to see that you two are getting along again," Shikamaru said as he and Sasuke caught up.

 "It's about bloody time," Sasuke added while glancing at his Rolex.
 "So what was up with you two anyway?"
-He picked his bag up after it had been searched.
+He picked his bag up from the metal containers after it had been searched.

 "Nothing much, just some petty argument.
-I can't even remember how it started really."
+I can't even remember how it started."
 Naruto placed his rings back onto his fingers.

 Putting Mum's cross necklace back on, I followed the others through the corridor toward first period science.
 Naruto fell back slightly as Shikamaru and Sasuke delved into a conversation about last week's homework.
 It seemed Sasuke hadn't completely understood and was trying to squeeze answers from his pineapple-haired friend.
 To no avail, may I add.